 He spent a season in their academy and was then loaned out to second and third-tier teams in Portugal in his second year at the club, but it ultimately led to nothing.

-“At the time, I felt it was a good chance to come back to Portugal and show people what I could do as in Portugal they’d just heard about my name from playing in the international team.
+“At the time, I felt it was a good chance to come back to Portugal and show people what I could do as in Portugal they’d just heard about my name from playing in the international team,” he says.

 “But many people there knew what I was capable of doing so I decided to come back.
 I felt it was the right moment after many years away from home.

-After failing to break into the Benfica first team, Brandão was offered a lifeline by his former Portugal Under-16 coach Paulo Sousa, who was leading Hungarian side Videoton in the Champions League.
+After failing to break into the Benfica first team, Brandão was offered a lifeline by his former Portugal Under-16 coach Paulo Sousa, who was at the time leading Hungarian side Videoton in the Champions League.

 Though it may have seemed like a step down in quality from Benfica, Brandão’s only regret is that he didn’t stay longer as he instead returned to Portugal a year later for a loan move with top-flight Olhanense before dropping down a level to join Tondela permanently.